- Jennifer Betz

 Having a Virginia medical marijuana card affirms your right to access natural relief for a number of common problems including chronic pain, anxiety, depression, cancer, and PTSD.
-But how does being on a Virginia medical marijuana patient registry affect your right to own a gun?
+But how does being on a Virginia medical marijuana patient registry affect your right to own a gun or have a CCW?

 In Virginia, exercising your 2nd Amendment Rights is as American as apple pie.
 According to a 2017 Pew Research survey, three in ten Americans own a firearm of some sort, and an additional 11 percent of respondents said they live with someone who owns one.